precisely/curious2/README.md

 Following are some bootstrap customization which needs to be made before downloading new bootstrap resources:

-Bootstrap customization ID: 7fadbd04b39a8d67b315 (Also present in bootstrap.min.css)
+Bootstrap customization URL: http://getbootstrap.com/customize/?id=a54039cdfaf7bcdc8668 (Also present in bootstrap.min.css)

 This customization ID sets:
 1. Uncheck all Less Components except **Grid system, form, typography, Basic utilities, Responsive utilities**,